FoleyLab/FoleyLab.github.io/openings.md

 - Development of computational/modeling tools for thermal radiation

-- Theory and modeling of strong light-matter interactions mediated by nanostructures
+- Theory and modeling of strong light-matter interactions

-To apply, or for more information, please e-mail Prof. Jay Foley at foleyj10@wpunj.edu.
+To apply, or for more information, please e-mail Prof. Jay Foley at <foleyj10@wpunj.edu>.
  <!--  </p> </div> . -->